DolevGabay/chat-group/README.md

-# multi-threaded chat server over TCP
+# Multi-threaded chat server over TCP
-# made by Dolev Gabay
+# Made by Dolev Gabay

 This project consists of a Python backend and a React frontend.